open-reaction-database/ord-schema/CONTRIBUTING.md

 <p align="center">Open Reaction Database Project License Agreement</p>

-In order to clarify the intellectual property license granted with Contributions to the Open Access Reaction Database from any person or entity, the Open Reaction Database Project ("ORDP") must indicate agreement to the license terms below.
+In order to clarify the intellectual property license granted with Contributions to the Open Access Reaction Database from any person or entity, the You must indicate agreement to the license terms below.

-This version of the Agreement allows an entity (the "Corporation") to submit Contributions to ORDP, to authorize Contributions submitted by its designated employees to ORDP, and to grant copyright and patent licenses thereto.

 You accept and agree to the following terms and conditions for Your present and future Contributions submitted to ORDP.
 Except for the license granted herein to ORDP and recipients of data distributed by ORDP, You reserve all right, title, and interest in and to Your Contributions.

 1. Definitions.
 "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with ORDP.
 For